freedomofpress/securedrop/docs/admin_interface.md

 ![“Verify Google Authenticator works”](images/admin_enter_verification.png)

-If Google Authenticator was set up correctly, you will be redircted back to the Admin Interface and will see a flashed message that says "Two factor token successfully verified for user *new username*!".
+If Google Authenticator was set up correctly, you will be redirected back to the Admin Interface and will see a flashed message that says "Two factor token successfully verified for user *new username*!".

 ### Yubikey